 We need to change the priorities.

 A country that neglects its culture also neglects its people.
-Despite its enormous contribution to society and social change, despite it being a pillar of the Israeli experience, the arts and especially the artists are always at the bottom of the priority ladder-they're the last to get paid (if at all), the last to receive support (if at all), and are still expected to always be there, always to shout the cry of the people, always to strengthen and encourage and sing the songs that will excite,calm,motivate action, become the soundtrack of an era.
+Despite its enormous contribution to society and social change, despite it being a pillar of the Israeli experience, the arts and especially the artists are always at the bottom of the priority ladder-they're the last to get paid (if at all), the last to receive support (if at all), and are still expected to always be there, always to shout the cry of the people, always to strengthen and encourage and sing the songs that will excite, calm, motivate action, become the soundtrack of an era.

-This is no longer a compilation of protest songs, there is in this collection political protest songs, social, personal and instrumental pieces that musicians gave without anything for exchange, out of sympathy and support for promoting the culture in Israel in all its forms and in the social struggle that's changing the social order in the country.
+This is no longer a compilation of protest songs, there are in this collection political protest songs, social, personal, and instrumental pieces that musicians gave without anything for exchange, out of sympathy and support for promoting the culture in Israel in all its forms and in the social struggle that's changing the social order in the country.
 We are all calling upon Israel: Acknowledge your culture as a national treasure!

 This collection belongs to all of us!